lf-lang/rfcs/0000-template.md

 - Clearly name and introduction new concepts.
 - Use diagrams to help illustrate your ideas where applicable.
-- Include LF code examples and use-cases if you propose changes to the language.
+- Include LF code examples and use cases if you propose changes that are user facing.
-- Also consider to use code snippets and examples if you are proposing an interface or system contract.
-- Describe the interaction with other components and features.
+- Describe the interaction with existing components and features.
 - Consider to include a guide-level explanation that outlines how you would explain this feature to a user (in case of user-facing changes), or to another contributor in case of internal changes.
 Ideally, this serves as a draft for